 Roman economy

 Compared to our modern economies, the Roman imperial state had little input in the economy.
-The emperor had to maintain Pax Romana to keep trade ongoing.
+The emperor had to maintain Pax Romana to keep trade going.
 This was achieved by the army at the empire’s frontiers, and by feeding Rome’s plebs nearly for free with the Annona system.
-This was paid for by provincial tribute, mining for bullion and import taxes (tetarte) taken on goods entering the empire.
-Hence, warlords like Julius Cesar under the Republican era were replaced by trade billionaires under the empire.
+This was paid for by provincial tribute, bullion mining and import taxes (tetarte) taken on goods entering the empire.
+Warlords like Julius Cesar under the Republican era were hence replaced by trade billionaires under the empire.